0xb0b1/blog/content/posts/building-a-mmorpg-with-go-part-1.md

 **But here's what I'm most excited about:** This isn't just a technical exercise.
 We're building something unique - a game where exploration and skill matter more than grinding.
 A game where finding a hidden technique in a secret cave feels more rewarding than killing 1000 slimes.

+**Am I making mistakes along the way?** Definitely. **Will I refactor things later?** Absolutely. **Is that part of the journey?** You bet.

 In the next post, we'll make it look like an actual martial arts game with smooth character animations and polished movement.
 Then we'll add the combat system that makes discovering techniques meaningful.

-**The journey from colored squares to a playable MMORPG starts now.** 🥋
+**The journey from colored squares to a playable MMORPG starts now.** And we're learning together, one commit at a time. 🥋

+---

+**Found this helpful?** Let me know in the comments what you'd like to see next, or share your own game dev journey!

+**Spotted a mistake or have a suggestion?** That's exactly what I need!
+Drop a comment and help me improve.
+This is a learning project, after all.

 ## Resources